Linda S. Birnbaum, Ph.D., D.A.B.T., A.T.S.

 P.O.
 Box 12233Mail Drop C2-04Durham, N.C.
 27709

-The LTT research program goals are to investigate the extent of human exposure to man-made chemicals of environmental concern and to investigate the fate and mechanisms of toxicity of these pollutants.
+The group’s research goals are to investigate the extent of human exposure to man-made chemicals of environmental concern and to investigate the fate and mechanisms of toxicity of these pollutants.
 The expected outcome of this research is to achieve a better understanding of the risk of exposure to humans and management of this risk for protection of human health.

 The objectives of the research are two-fold: